 - Always keep the gun pointed in a safe direction.
 This is the primary rule of gun safety.
 "Safe direction" means that the gun is pointed so that even if it were to go off, it would not cause injury or damage.
 The key to this rule is to control where the muzzle or front end of the barrel is pointed at all times.
 Common sense dictates the safest direction depending on circumstances. - Always keep your finger off the trigger until you are ready to shoot.
 When holding a gun, rest your finger along the side of the gun or the trigger guard.
 Until you are actually ready to fire, do not touch the trigger. - Always keep the gun unloaded until ready to use.
 When you pick up a gun, carefully point it in a safe direction.
-Engage the safety, if possible.
+Check to be certain the safety is on, and if not, engage the safety if possible.
 Then, while keeping your finger off the trigger, open the action and look inside the chamber(s) to make sure it is clear of ammunition.
 If the gun has a magazine, remove it before opening the action and make sure it is empty.
 If you do not know how to open the action or inspect the chamber(s), leave the gun alone and get help from someone who does.

 - Know how to use a gun safely.
 Before handling a gun, learn how it operates.
 Know its basic parts and how to safely open and close the action.
 Know how to remove ammunition from the gun or magazine. - Be sure the gun is safe to operate.
 Just like other tools, guns need regular maintenance to remain in good working order.
 Regular cleaning and proper storage are part of the gun's general upkeep.
-If there is any question about a gun's ability to function, then do not use it.
+If there is any question about a qun's ability to function, then do not use it.
 Get someone to fix it! - Use only the correct ammunition for the gun.
 Only the BB designed for a particular BB gun can be fired safely in that gun.
 Do not shoot the gun without loading the proper ammunition. - Wear eye protection.
 Always wear eye protection.
 Shooters and instructors should wear approved safety goggles at all BB gun ranges.
-BBs may ricochet. - Never use alcohol or drugs before or when shooting.
-Alcohol or any other substance likely to impair normal mental or physical function must not be used before or while handling or shooting guns. - Don't rely on the safety.
-Most guns have a mechanism called a safety that helps to prevent the gun from accidentally firing.
-However, a safety is a mechanical device, which can-and willfail.
+BBs might ricochet. - Don't rely on the safety.
+Most guns have a mechanism called a "safety" that helps to prevent the gun from accidentally firing.
+However, a safety is a mechanical device, which can - and will fail.
 Shooters must be trained that the safety mechanism is not a sure, safe way to prevent a gun from firing.
-Many accidents have occurred because shooters have relied on the safety mechanism to work. - 10.
-Wear ear protection.
+Many accidents have occurred because shooters have relied on the safety mechanism to work. - Wear ear protection.
 Although not mandatory for BB gun shooting, ear protection may also be worn.
-Shots fired from guns are loud and the noise could damage the hearing of some shooters.

-- 11. Know your target and what is beyond the target.
+Shots fired from guns are loud and the noise could damage the hearing of some shooters. - 10.
+Know your target and what is beyond the target.
 Be absolutely sure to identify the target beyond any doubt.
 Equally important, be aware of the area beyond the target.
 Never fire in a direction where there are people or where any other potential for mishap might exist.
 Think first.
+Shoot second.

-Shoot second. - 12.
-Store guns so they are not accessible to any unauthorized person.
+11. Store guns so they are not accessible to any unauthorized person.
 Deciding where and how to store guns and ammunition depends on several factors, including security and accessibility.
 Safe and secure storage means that untrained individuals (especially children) are denied access to guns and ammunition.